Toolbar Element (Explainer)

 - Provides correct keyboard navigation behaviour.

-This element will implicitly provide the same behaviour as a toolbar focusgroup.
+This element will implicitly provide the same behaviour as a toolbar focusgroup:

 - It will contain a single tab-stop.

-- Home keys can be used to jump to the beginning or end of the toolbar.
+Additionally, home and end keys can be used to jump to the beginning or end of the toolbar.

 There are many types of built-in HTML controls that already have existing keyboard behavior, we should ensure that these don’t lead to keyboard traps where users can’t escape.